ArtPoon/slides/markdown/beijing-clust.md

 ---

-# Background
+# Clustering methods
-## Genetic clusters

-* Clustering infections in genetic instead of geographical space
-* A genetic cluster may reveal an outbreak --- less time between transmissions to evolve
-* Large databases available
-* Nonparametric cluster methods are fast
+## How do we make clusters?

+* Enormous number of *ad hoc* approaches to genetic clustering, no "best" method.
-   * Pairwise distance clustering
+* Pairwise clustering
 * Subtree clustering
+* Both are *non-parametric* - clusters are informed by empirical distribution(s), not by a model.

 ---

 # Clustering methods
 ## Pairwise distances

-* Enormous number of *ad hoc* approaches to genetic clustering, no standard.
-* Development of these methods largely independent of space-time clustering, public health.
 * A genetic distance is a function that maps two sequences to a number, $d(s_1,s_2)\rightarrow \mathbf{R}$.
 * This distance is often used to approximate their *divergence time*.
-* A simple example is the Hamming distance (number of differences between two aligned sequences)
+* A simple example is the Hamming distance (number of differences between two aligned sequences).
-* Cluster pairs of sequences whose distance falls below some threshold $d*$
+* Build up clusters from pairs of sequences with a distance below some threshold.

+---

+Pairwise animation to go here?

 ---